 A five year dredge master plan was then developed based on the Canal Priority and the goal of dredging canals in relatively close geographical proximity to each other in each year in order to maximize efficiency and keep costs down.
+Work began on the canals included in the 5 year plan in 2014.
 The master plan is available here.
 It is estimated that $500,000 per year will be needed to complete this initial plan.
 Please keep in mind that this plan is subject to change based on the cost of dredging, funding availability, and the condition of the shoreline along the canal.

 The Town of Ocean City will not initiate dredging work for any canal unless the complete canal shoreline is stable.
 This means that all bulkheads (or other shoreline protection structures) are in good condition and not leaking.
 Each property owner remains responsible for the condition of their shoreline.
 If your canal is on the master plan list, you should check the condition of your bulkhead or other shoreline structure and repair or replace if required.
 The Engineering Department has a list of all bulkheads needing repair along canals planned for dredging in years 1-4 and will send out repair notifications at least 6 months prior to scheduled dredging.